British International School of Chicago Lincoln Park: History

-The British International School of Chicago, Lincoln Park (originally British School of Chicago) opened in 2001 in the Edgewater Community Area, near the Manor House in Bryn Mawr Historic District, to offer parents an alternative to the public school model.
+Originally called the British School of Chicago, the school opened in 2001 in the Edgewater Community Area, near the Manor House in Bryn Mawr Historic District, intending to offer parents an alternative to the public school model.
+It was the fourth school to be opened in the United States by the British Schools of America and the first campus to open in the Midwest.
+In 2006, the school was acquired by Nord Anglia Education.
 In 2008, the school relocated to a newly constructed building in the Lincoln Park neighborhood.